miguelalarcos/simple-binding/README.md

 * fully integrate with ```soop```.
 Not tested. [*soop.Base*](https://github.com/miguelalarcos/soop)
 * more tests.
 * examples with more sense :)
-* dirty attribute so the update only updates the modified attributes.
+* dirty attribute so the update only updates the modified attributes. (may be will not be implemented)
+* implement exclude server side.